gradle/gradle/design-docs/incremental-build.md

 Gradle should invalidate a task's outputs when its implementation changes.

 ## Fix up-to-date issues on copy tasks

+## Plugin author implements a task that produces outputs other than files

+## Plugin author implements a task that uses inputs other than files

 ## Don't compile a source file when the API of its compile dependencies has not changed